joshxinjie/Data_Scientist_Nanodegree/disaster_response_pipeline/README.md

 # Disaster Response Pipeline Project

-'''
-Instructions for udacity.
-To be deleted later
-1. Open a Terminal
-2. Enter the command `env | grep WORK` to find your workspace variables
-3. Enter the command `cd 1_flask_exercise` to go into the 1_flask_exercise folder.
-4. Enter the command `python worldbank.py`
-5. Open a new web browser window and go to the web address:
-`http://WORKSPACESPACEID-3001.WORKSPACEDOMAIN` replacing WORKSPACEID and WORKSPACEDOMAIN with your values.
-'''

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.